 A prefab (short for prefabricated) tiny house is essentially a turnkey home, that comes equipped with everything (or almost everything) you need to move in.
 That usually includes plumbing, a sewer system, electricity, heat and air conditioning, and a kitchenette, according to My Modern Met.

 Amazon has been making headlines recently for selling prefab expandable tiny houses, as well as tiny house DIY kits.
-For example, the Weizhengheng tiny house, a prefab expandable structure, is going for $23,800 plus $1,000 shipping on Amazon.
-As reported by People, the house is equipped with solar and wind power systems, a bathroom, and a kitchen.
+For example, Puzhong's New Spire prefabricated House Container is going for $8,800 plus $1,000 shipping on Amazon.

 According to the Tiny House Society, laws governing tiny homes vary in different states, cities, and towns.
 There are a ton of regulations that must be adhered to — because no matter how tiny the home is, it still needs to be safe.
 The Tiny House Society recommends looking up the zoning regulations and building codes in the town where you want to build your tiny home to see if it will be feasible.